 Generic Name: daclatasvir

-Note: This page contains information about the side effects of daclatasvir.
-Some of the dosage forms included on this document may not apply to the brand name Daklinza.
+Note: This document contains side effect information about daclatasvir.
+Some of the dosage forms listed on this page may not apply to the brand name Daklinza.

 For the Consumer

 Along with its needed effects, daclatasvir (the active ingredient contained in Daklinza) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking daclatasvir:Incidence not known